If we shut down,

 Privacy is load-bearing, not decorative.

 This is not GDPR hygiene as a checkbox.
-It's the engineering constraint that makes the month-nine data dump executable without a lawyer review.
+It's the engineering constraint that makes the month-nine opt-in public dump and per-account exports executable without a lawyer review.

 What this does not promise.